FULRO insurgency: Other minority resistance groups

-Post-Insurgency
+Post-insurgency

-The Vietnamese government is reported to be still persecuting Montagnards and accusing them of being FULRO members as late as 2012 and blaming FULRO for the 2004 and 2001 riots against Vietnamese rule in the Central Highlands.
-The United States under President Obama, because of its anti-China policy and trying to lure Vietnam as an ally to the USA against China, has been accused of deliberately ignoring this.
+The Vietnamese government was reported to be persecuting Montagnards and accusing them of being FULRO members as late as 2012 and blaming FULRO for the 2004 and 2001 riots against Vietnamese rule in the Central Highlands.
+The United States under President Barack Obama, because of its anti-China policy and trying to lure Vietnam as an ally to the US against China, has been accused of deliberately ignoring this.